Eshqabad County

 Eshqabad County (شهرستان عشقآباد) is in South Khorasan province, Iran.
 Its capital is the city of Eshqabad, whose population at the time of the 2016 National Census was 3,965 people in 1,277 households.

 History

-Tabas County became a part of Yazd province in 2001.
+Tabas County, of which Dastgerdan District (Note: Renamed the Central District of Eshqabad County) was a part, was originally in the former province of Khorasan.
+When the province was divided into North, Razavi, and South Khorasan provinces in 2004, the county was not included in the new provinces, instead listed as a part of Yazd province in the 2006 and 2011 censuses.

 The county was separated from the province to join South Khorasan province in 2013.

-In 2024, Dastgerdan District (Note: Renamed the Central District of Eshqabad County) was separated from the county in the establishment of Eshqabad County and renamed the Central District.
-The new county was divided into two districts of two rural districts each, with Eshqabad as its capital and only city.
+In 2024, Dastgerdan District was separated from the county in the establishment of Eshqabad County and renamed the Central District.
+The new county was divided into two districts of two rural districts each, with Eshqabad as its capital and only city at the time.

 Demographics

 Administrative divisions

 Eshqabad County's administrative structure is shown in the following table.